Background pattern

 • Each ml contains 1 mg of tofacitinib (as tofacitinib citrate).

-XELJANZ 1 mg/ml oral solution is a clear, colourless solution.
+XELJANZ 1 mg/ml oral solution is a clear, colorless solution.

-The oral solution 1 mg/ml is presented in 250 ml HDPE bottles of white colour containing 240 ml of oral solution.
-Each pack contains an HDPE bottle, a bottle adapter and an oral dosing syringe with graduations of 3.2 ml, 4 ml and 5 ml.
+The 1 mg/ml oral solution is presented in 250 ml white HDPE bottles containing 240 ml of oral solution.
+Each package contains an HDPE bottle, a bottle adapter, and an oral dosing syringe with 3.2 ml, 4 ml, and 5 ml graduations.

 Pfizer Europe MA EEIG